 Treatments for Alzheimer’s Disease

-Winthrop Neuroscience Medical PC and Winthrop Geriatric Medicine Associates have collaborated to create the Alzheimer’s Program at Winthrop-University Hospital.
+Winthrop Neuroscience Medical PC and Winthrop Geriatric Medicine Associates have collaborated to create the Alzheimer’s Program at NYU Winthrop Hospital.
 This program is committed to providing high quality care for patients with Alzheimer’s disease and other dementias.
 By utilizing a multidisciplinary approach to care, we are able to leverage the strengths of our Geriatric Medicine, Neurosciences, Psychiatry, Psychology, Social Work, Pharmacy and Home Care programs.
 We believe that this approach allows for the best possible care for our patients.

 We have not yet found a treatment modality that can stop or reverse the effects of Alzheimer’s Disease.
 Current treatment revolves around medications that slow the progression of the disease.
 In many cases, these medications are very effective.